52North/WeatherRoutingTool/README.md

 - `ISOCHRONE_PRUNE_SYMMETRY_AXIS`: symmetry axis for pruning.
 Can be 'gcr' or 'headings_based'
 - `ROUTER_HDGS_INCREMENTS_DEG`: increment of headings
 - `ROUTER_HDGS_SEGMENTS`: total number of headings (put even number!!); headings are oriented around the great circle from current point to (temporary - i.e. next waypoint if used) destination
-- `ROUTE_POSTPROCEEING`: enable route postprocessing to follow the Traffic Separation Scheme in route postprocessing
+- `ROUTE_POSTPROCESSING`: enable route postprocessing to follow the Traffic Separation Scheme in route postprocessing
 - `SHIP_TYPE`: options: 'CBT', 'SAL'
 - `TIME_FORECAST`: forecast hours weather